Westbrook/blog/help-text.md

 }
 ```

-We'll leverage the `invalid` variable to direct our element which of the slotted content to accept at any one time.
+We'll leverage the `invalid` variable to tell our element which of the slotted content to accept at any one time.
 I chose to use `invalid` here just in case we promote this to an attribute on our element in the future.
 By default, a boolean attribute should be `false`, which means the attribute is absent from the element so that the element isn't sprouting attributes on every construction.
-In this way, an element that is "valid" by default does well to track that as `invalid` to reduce possible render/paint side effects.
+Tracking an element that is "valid" by default with an attribute or property of `invalid` aligns with this pattern and reduces possible render/paint side effects.

-We'll also supply a pass through getter so that we can access the value of our `<input />` from the outside as needed:
+While we're here, we will supply a pass through getter to allow access to the value of our `<input />` from the outside:

 ```js
 get value() {